timhuijgen/ark-files/README.md

 ```

 Players and tribes are cached in memory with a default valid period of 5 minutes.
-You can pass an overwrite to the constructor in seconds:
+You can pass an override to the constructor in seconds:

 `new ArkFiles('/path/', (60 * 60))`